Currently, you can migrate the following data:

 To migrate your data from Magento to your Shopware 6 shop, you must first connect your Shopware 6 installation to the database of your Magento shop.
-You start this in Shopware 6 Administration under the menu item Settings > Plugins > Migration assistant.
+You start this in Shopware 6 Administration under the menu item Settings > extensions > Migration assistant.

 Once this connection to your Magento database has been established, you can migrate data from your Magento shop at any time.

 Your Magento Shop will not be changed until your Shopware 6 Shop goes live and will run until then.
 You can also migrate subsequent changes to your Magento data at any time.

 You start the migration process by clicking the Start button.